-Additionally, a sales tax increase will negatively impact Orinda small businesses.
+will negatively impact Orinda small

 While the \$100 million repair figure is staggering, we do need to face these figures head on and utilize our best collaborative citizen thinking to come up with a plan that is acceptable to Orinda residents and that truly addresses the problem.
-The current 2017 and 2021 bond plans as proposed by the City as a solution are really not a solution since those measures will require the onerous 2/3 majority vote that is seldom an electorate choice and has been identified by surveys as being unacceptable to Orinda residents.
+The current 2017 and 2021 bond plans as proposed by the City as a solution are really not a solution since those measures will require the onerous 2/3 majority vote that is seldom an electorate choice and has been identified by surveys as here are two City Council seats dents.
 We need to address these issues comprehensively now.